 - Business leaders retain control over their employees and tasks.
 They also have the freedom to make certain decisions or implement certain processes.

-- Both employees and leaders share the same vision, work values and standards that are within the company’s culture and environment.
+- Both employees and leaders share the same vision, work values, and standards that are within the company’s culture and environment.

 Outsourcing vs insourcing: Which is a better option for you?

 While if the priority is to save costs, outsourcing is a viable option.

-For some businesses, it may be hard to weigh in whether to outsource or insource a certain project or task.
+For some businesses, it may be hard to weigh whether to outsource or insource a certain project or task.

 However, everyone should also always take into consideration the costs, skills, expertise and flexibility required for the project or task.